KILIMANJARO CME CLIMB AND SAFARI

 FACULTY STATEMENT AND DISCLOSURE:

-- The Wilderness Medical Society designates this educational activity for a maximum of 1 AMA PRA Category 1 Credits TM.
+The Wilderness Medical Society designates this educational activity for a maximum of TBD AMA PRA Category 1 Credits.
 Each physician should only claim credit commensurate with the extent of their participation in the activity.

 TRIP INSURANCE AND PRE-TRIP MEDICAL: